Lecanyu/Notes/index.md

 ## English

-1. [Sentences](english/words/): The sentences for natural daily expression.
+1. [Sentences](english/words/): The sentences for daily expression.